-An arteriovenous fistula in your lungs (pulmonary arteriovenous fistula) is a serious condition and can cause:
+A significant arteriovenous fistula in the lungs (pulmonary arteriovenous fistula) is a serious condition and can cause:

 - Coughing up blood

-An arteriovenous fistula in your gastrointestinal tract can cause bleeding in your digestive tract.
+An arteriovenous fistula in the digestive tract can cause gastrointestinal (GI) bleeding.

 When to see a doctor

-If you have any of these signs and symptoms and think you might have an arteriovenous fistula, make an appointment to see your doctor.
-Early detection of an arteriovenous fistula may make your condition easier to treat and may reduce your risk of developing complications, such as blood clots or, in severe cases, heart failure.
+If you have signs and symptoms of an arteriovenous fistula, make an appointment to see your health care provider.
+Early detection of an arteriovenous fistula may make the condition easier to treat.
+It may also reduce the risk of developing complications, including blood clots or heart failure.

 - Injuries that pierce the skin.
-It's also possible to develop an arteriovenous fistula after a piercing injury, such as a gunshot or stab wound.
-This may happen if your wound is on a part of your body where a vein and artery are side by side.
+An arteriovenous fistula may result from a gunshot or stab wound that occurs on a part of the body where a vein and artery are side by side.

 - Genetic conditions.
-Arteriovenous fistulas in the lungs (pulmonary arteriovenous fistulas) can be caused by a genetic disease (Osler-Weber-Rendu disease, also known as hereditary hemorrhagic telangiectasia) that causes blood vessels to develop abnormally throughout your body, but especially in the lungs.
+Arteriovenous fistulas in the lungs (pulmonary arteriovenous fistulas) can be caused by a genetic disease that causes irregular blood vessels throughout the body, but especially in the lungs.
+One such disease is Osler-Weber-Rendu disease, also known as hereditary hemorrhagic telangiectasia.

-Surgical creation (AV fistula procedure).
-People who have late-stage kidney failure may have an arteriovenous fistula surgically created to make it easier to perform dialysis.
-If a dialysis needle is inserted into a vein too many times, the vein may scar and be destroyed.
+- Dialysis-related surgery.
+People who have late-stage kidney failure may have a surgery to create an arteriovenous fistula in the forearm to make it easier to perform dialysis.

 - Older age

-Left untreated, an arteriovenous fistula can cause complications, some of which can be serious.
+Left untreated, an arteriovenous fistula can cause complications.
+Some complications may be serious.
 These include:

 - Heart failure.
 This is the most serious complication of large arteriovenous fistulas.
-Since your blood flows more quickly through an arteriovenous fistula than it would if your blood flowed through a normal course of arteries, capillaries and veins, your heart pumps harder to compensate for the drop in blood pressure (called high-output heart failure).
-Over time, the increased intensity of your heart's pumping can weaken your heart muscle, leading to heart failure.
+Blood flows more quickly through an arteriovenous fistula than it does through typical blood vessels.
+The increased blood flow makes the heart pump harder.
+Over time, the strain on the heart can lead to heart failure.

 - Blood clots.
-An arteriovenous fistula in your legs can cause blood clots to form, potentially leading to deep vein thrombosis, a painful and potentially life-threatening condition if the clot travels to your lungs (pulmonary embolism).
-Depending on where your fistula is, it can lead to a stroke.
+An arteriovenous fistula in the legs can cause blood clots to form.
+Leg blood clots may lead to a condition called deep vein thrombosis (DVT). deep vein thrombosis (DVT) can be life-threatening if the clot travels to the lungs (pulmonary embolism).
+Depending on where the fistula is, it may lead to a stroke.